Niko Lalos: New York Giants

-Lalos was signed by the New York Giants as an undrafted free agent on April 25, 2020.
-He was waived during final roster cuts on September 5, 2020, and signed to the practice squad the next day.
-Lalos was elevated to the active roster on November 28, 2020, and made his NFL debut the following day against the Cincinnati Bengals in Week 12.
+Lalos was signed by the New York Giants as an undrafted free agent on April 25, 2020 as a defensive end.
+He was waived during final roster cuts on September 5, and was re-signed to the team's practice squad the following day.
+Lalos was elevated to the active roster on November 28, and made his NFL debut the following day against the Cincinnati Bengals in Week 12.
 He received a Twitter shout-out from fellow St. Vincent–St. Mary High School alum LeBron James on the morning of his first career game.
-Lalos went on to catch a deflected pass thrown by Bengals' quarterback Brandon Allen for a game-altering interception while playing limited defensive snaps in the 19–17 victory.
+Lalos went on to catch a deflected pass thrown by Bengals quarterback Brandon Allen for a game-altering interception while playing limited defensive snaps in the 19–17 victory.
 He was elevated to the active roster again the following week against the Seattle Seahawks and recovered a fumble on a mishandled snap by Seattle's Russell Wilson during the 17–12 win.
-He reverted to the practice squad after each game.
-The Giants signed Lalos to their active roster on December 8, 2020.
+The Giants signed Lalos to their active roster on December 8.

-On August 31, 2021, Lalos was waived by the Giants and re-signed to the practice squad the next day.
+On August 31, 2021, Lalos was waived by the Giants and was re-signed to the practice squad the next day.
 He signed a reserve/futures contract with the Giants on January 10, 2022.
-On August 5, 2022, Lalos was waived.
+On August 5, Lalos was waived by New York.

 New Orleans Saints

 On August 15, 2022, Lalos signed with the New Orleans Saints.
-He was waived on August 30.
-He was re-signed to the practice squad on November 16.
+He was waived by the Saints on August 30.
+Lalos was re-signed to New Orleans' practice squad on November 16.